ROCm/hipfort/docs/tutorials/rocsolver-examples.rst

 ``gesvd`` computes the singular value decomposition ``A = U*S*V**T``.
 The ``rocblas_svect_*`` arguments choose which of the singular-vector matrices are computed.
-The example requests all vectors and reconstructs ``A`` from the factors (rocSOLVER returns ``V**T``).
+The program requests all vectors and reconstructs ``A`` from the factors (rocSOLVER returns ``V**T``).

 .. literalinclude:: ../../test/f2008/rocsolver/rocsolver_dgesvd.f08